English as a Second Language (ESL)

 Call (630) 942-3697 for registration days and times.

-College of DuPage has several options for students who want to continue their education or training after completing the ESL program.
+College of DuPage has several options for students who want to continue their education or training after completing the ELA program.

-Students can register in the Academic ESL program to obtain the English skills necessary to take college-level classes and start a degree program.
-The Adult Basic Education (ABE)/General Educational Development (GED) program allows students lacking a high school diploma to build their reading, writing and math skills in order to pass the GED exams and obtain a high school equivalency certificate.
+Students can register in the Academic English Language Studies (ELS) program to obtain the English skills necessary to take college-level classes and start a degree program.
+The Adult Basic Education (ABE)/High School Equivalency (HSE) program allows students lacking a high school diploma to build their reading, writing and math skills in order to pass the GED® exams and obtain a high school equivalency certificate.

 Adult Education and ESL Office